 An Introduction to Nutrigenetics, Nutrigenomics and Pharmacogenomics

-Online course includes a combination of guided self-study, estimated to be 18 hours, plus 6 live online sessions (totalling 8 hours live webinars) with the dnalife® educators.
+Online course includes a combination of guided self-study, estimated to be 18 hours, plus 6 recorded online Q&A sessions (totalling 9 hours webinars) with the dnalife® educators.

 Practitioner education is key to the incorporation of genetic testing into clinical practice.
 This online dnalife® education course will help equip you with the necessary knowledge to translate DNA test results into practical nutritional and lifestyle solutions, essential for the responsible integration of DNA testing into clinical practice.
 Become a dnalife® Accredited Practitioner and be part of our global network.

 You will be introduced to the concept of nutrigenetics and nutrigenomics and applying this science in practice.
 The course provides important information around the genes and underlying principles of our core DNA tests, increasing your understanding and confidence to use these tests in your practice.

 Introduction to Genetics

 DNA Health: Genetics of key biochemical processes governing health & disease (Lipid Metabolism, Methylation, Inflammation, Oxidative stress, Detoxification, Bone Health, Insulin Resistance, Food responsiveness, Vitamin Metabolism)

 DNA Oestrogen: Key biochemical processes governing Oestrogen Metabolism

 Multiple choice questions to be completed after each Module.

 Healthcare Practitioners will be accredited with dnalife® upon completion of this course and will be able to use the dnalife® tests in their practice as well as become part of our referral network.